CTSecUK/DEADFACE_CTF_2021/Write-ups/SQL/Address Book (30 Points).md

 We can use this information to query the database for the likely victim.

-Looking at the `customers` table using the command `describe customer;` we can see we have the following information available to us;
+Looking at the `customers` table using the command `describe customers;` we can see we have the following information available to us;

 ```
 MariaDB [demonne]> describe customers;